 Previous inspection reports of the Bishnupur MC and the Nambol MC have been forwarded to the respective Chairpersons, Executive Officers of the concerned ULBs as soon as the audits were over with a copy each to the Commissioners (Finance/Municipal Administration Housing and Urban Development (MAHUD)/Manipur Urban Development Agency) and Director (MAHUD), Govt. of Manipur for information and necessary action at their end.
-The observations pointed out not only irregularities in the implementation of schemes, but also highlighted non production of funds.
+The observations pointed out not only irregularities in the implementation of schemes, but also highlighted non production of important documents to audit which leads to doubtful misappropriation of funds.
 However, no compliance was received from their end in this regard (March 2011).